andyzhangx/demo/issues/azurefile-accountkey-rotating.md

 ## azure file account key rotating procedure
-some users still need to change the storage account key periodically for security reason, below are the details how to make azure file mount work after account key changed:
+Changing storage account key after creating azure file pvc would make pod mounting with pvc failed, while some users still need to change the storage account key periodically for security reason, below are the details how to make azure file mount work after account key changed:

 The k8s secret is created right after azure file pvc is created and then k8s will use that secret in the azure file mounting process.
  - How to get that secret?